KjellKod/g3log/CONTRIBUTING.md

 # Community Driven:
-g3log is community driven.
+G3log is community driven.
 Be respectful.
-Nobody is getting paid and being polite and helpful will get you further than having an attitude.
+G3log is developed and maintained without financial support, being helpful and polite will move your request and input along faster.